matake01/aws-lamp-app/README.md

-# LAMP App Deployment (AWS)
+# PHP App Deployment (AWS)

-An example of how an PHP+MySQL App can be distributed with AWS using Docker containers under the Continuous Delivery ([CircleCI](https://circleci.com)) principle.
+An example of how an simple PHP App can be distributed with AWS using Docker containers under the Continuous Delivery ([CircleCI](https://circleci.com)) principle.

 ## Flow description